How to Install FFmpeg on Debian 13, 12 and 11

 type -a ffmpeg

 When a previous source build still exists, the output often looks like this.
-If you usually rely on which, the which command guide covers the simpler lookup form, but type -a is better here because it shows every matching binary in your path.
+If you usually rely on which, the which command guide covers the simpler lookup form, but type -a is better for this diagnostic because it shows every matching binary in your path.

 ffmpeg is /usr/local/bin/ffmpeg